uygarucar/e-invoice-visual/README.md

 Visual design of XML informations with the help of XSLT

 ### **This commit's aim**:
-*  Reservation of fields to be used in the future commits
+*  To add 2 logos in base64 format

 Note:
 The output that I obtained after transformation of XML into HTML -> [output.html](output.html)